jpellman/wiki.libjpel.so/Bruno.md

 I'll probably replace this with a Macbook Air.
 I've toyed around with just using a tablet (e.g., iPad, Surface) in the past, but due to the amount of multimedia work I do as I digitize documents and other media in my childhood home, I think that I'll still need a portable computer with a modest amount of horsepower.

+Alternatively, I might be able to prolong this laptop's life a little more with a power bank like [this](https://smile.amazon.com/dp/B017QUHB44/ref=psdc_11041841_t1_B00IIZOYFG), although that might just be kicking the can before the inevitability of needing to replace it, and may ultimately not be cost effective.

 Photos
 ------